srijaksengupta/bigTwo/README.md

 ### General game rules

 Please refer to https://www.pagat.com/climbing/bigtwo.html for a detailed description of the Big Two card game.
-To simplify your implementation, we will adopt the following rules:
+The following rules were taken into account when designing the game:

 * A standard 52 card pack is used.
 * The order of ranks from high to low is 2,A,K,Q,J,10,9,8,7,6,5,4,3.